Body Image Stress - Aging Insecurities and Self-ImageBy Dr. Margaret Paul

 Do you really want a woman who cares more about how much hair you have on your head than who you are?
 If this woman bases her attraction to you on your looks, what happens as you age even more?

 The challenge here is to learn to define your own worth, which cannot happen through your programmed mind.
-Your left-brain ego wounded mind has been deeply programmed to define worth in terms of looks and performance.
+Your lower left-brain ego wounded mind has been deeply programmed to define worth in terms of looks and performance.

 Defining your Worth Internally

-In order to see and value who you really are, separate from your looks and performance, you need to be able to see yourself from a place of truth.
-Your programmed ego mind is not able to access truth, so telling yourself from this place, your wounded self, that you are in control of how you feel about yourself isn't going to make you feel any better at all.
+In order to see and value who you really are, separate from your looks and performance, you need to be able to see yourself from a place of love and truth.
+Your programmed ego mind is not able to access love and truth, so telling yourself from this place, your wounded self, that you are in control of how you feel about yourself isn't going to make you feel any better at all.

-However, when you open to learning about who you REALLY are, and you ask your spiritual Guidance - whatever this is for you (your higher self, higher power, God/Goddess, Spirit, Universal truth, the Light, and so on) - you can begin to access the truth of your soul essence, the spark of the Divine that is within you.
+However, when you open to learning about who you really are, and you ask your spiritual guidance - whatever this is for you (your higher self, higher power, God/Goddess, Spirit, Universal truth, the Light, and so on) - you can begin to access the truth of your soul essence, the spark of the Divine that is within you.
 It is only through the eyes of love and truth that you can heal the fear of your wounded self that you will never find the right woman because of a lack of initial attraction on her part.

 The more you learn to value who you are really are, the more you will attract a woman who also values herself for who she is.
 This woman will be far more interested in your energy of caring, kindness, and personal power than in your hair!
 When you truly value yourself for who you really are, there is no doubt that you will find the right woman.

 Join Dr. Margaret Paul for her 30-Day at-home Course: "Love Yourself: An Inner Bonding Experience to Heal Anxiety, Depression, Shame, Addictions and Relationships."